o3de/o3de.org/content/docs/userguide/ui-editor-components-scrollbar.md

+description: ' Use a scroll bar component to add a scroll bar in the &ALYlong; &ui-canvas-editor;. '
+slug: ui-editor-components-scrollbar
+title: ScrollBar
+---
 # ScrollBar<a name="ui-editor-components-scrollbar"></a>

 You can use a **ScrollBar** component to add a scrollable bar, or handle, for manipulating settings or scrolling within a scroll box\.